codysork/wal-steam/README.md

 # `wal_steam`

 A little program that themes the colors for Metro for steam from `wal`or `wpg`.
-Now with HiDPI support!
-This is a fork of the original script, which is no longer actively being maintained.
+This is a fork of the original script by kotajacob, which is no longer actively being maintained.

 ## About